Fixing Inventory Inaccuracies At Scale: Experiments

-\textbf{Scalability: } EW is also much faster than compared algorithms, since our main computational cost is a typical matrix completion procedure (our linear program step can be solved via a sort).
+\textsf{\textbf{Scalability:}} EW is also much faster than the competing algorithms, since our main computational cost is a typical matrix completion procedure.
 Concretely, we can expect to solve a $70000 \times 10000$ matrix with $10^7$ observed entries within minutes \citep{yao2018accelerated}.